Understanding of the properties of neural network approaches for transient light curve approximations: Conclusions

-\begin{itemize} \item Neural Network trained on a single light curve is a reasonable alternative to other approximation methods.
-This approach is suitable for both single-object and catalog-level studies. \item Neural Networks require $O(N)$ operations for the approximation fitting, compared to $O(N^3)$ for GP method, where $N$ is the number of observations in a light curve.
+This work shows the results of the light curve approximation over time and wavelength using neural networks on the PLAsTiCC and the ZTF BTS datasets.
+The outcomes have led us to draw the following conclusions: \begin{itemize} \item Neural networks trained on a single multipassband light curve are a reasonable alternative to other approximation methods (including Gaussian processes).
+This approach is suitable for both single-object and catalog-level studies. \item Neural networks require $O(N)$ operations for the approximation fitting, compared to $O(N^3)$ for the GP method, where $N$ is the number of observations in a light curve.
 The real computational time significantly depends on specific implementations of the methods.
-We recommend to use {\tt\string LBFGS} optimizer for any model. \item Approximation models can be used to generate additional observations for the light curves.
-These synthetic observations help to estimate various physical properties of the astronomical objects, such as peak time and supernova type. \item Supernova type identification and peak finding using CNNs does not show dependence from the approximation methods.
-Neural Networks and GP demonstrate similar qualities. \item \texttt{Fulu} Python library for light-curve approximation which implements Neural Network methods for light curves with virtually any number of observations in a curve is presented. \end{itemize}
+In this respect, we recommend using {\tt\string LBFGS} optimizer for any approximation model. \item Approximation models can be used to generate additional observations for the light curves.
+These synthetic observations help to estimate various physical properties of astronomical objects, such as the peak time and the supernova type. \item The supernova type identification and peak identification using CNNs do not show any dependence on the approximation methods.
+Neural networks and GP demonstrate similar qualities. \item \texttt{Fulu} Python library for the light-curve approximation which implements neural network methods for light curves having as small as $\sim\,10$ observations.
+The quality of individual approximations can be judged using built-in metrics or further physics-based analysis. \end{itemize}

+The evolution of light-curve approximations has significantly progressed with advancements in mathematical and software tools: from manually drawing curves through data to interpolating with polynomials and splines, through approximating observations with uncertainties using smoothing splines, and up to fitting the data with Gaussian processes.
+This work presented a suite of innovative methods for light-curve approximation, utilizing the power of neural networks.
+These methods have been made into the publicly available Python package, \texttt{Fulu}, which provides a user-friendly interface for precise approximation.
+The methodologies described in this work could find applications in data reduction, machine learning, or detailed analysis of specific astronomical objects, particularly within the field of time-domain astronomy.